Springle3152/ohapp/readme.md

 ```
 (venv) $ cd ohapp
 ```
-Now you are in the folder that contains the app.
+Now you are in the directory that contains the app.
 The next thing you need to do is install Flask.
 To do this, type
 ```
 (venv) $ pip install flask
 ```